SatStressGUI/SatStressGUI/README.md

 This repository contains the code for SatStressGUI, a program which models stresses in icy satellites.

-To run this program, download the executable file, SatStressGUI4.0.
+To run this program, download the package.
-Currently, this program only functions on Apple operating systems.
+Run the satstressgui executable file located in Contents/MacOS.
 Instructions for using the program can be found in the Help menu or by pressing f1.

 SatStressGUI V4.0 was developed at the Jet Propulsion Laboratory, California Institute of Technology